ufo-kit/ufo-filters/docs/filters.rst

     Gaussian profile centered at 0 frequency if ``vertical-sigma`` is 0.
     Otherwise it applies also a vertical Gaussian profile (1 - Gaussian), which enables filtering of not perfectly vertical stripes, which is useful for broader stripes and stripes which are not perfectly straight.
+If ``horizontal-sigma`` is 0, only the vertical Gaussian profile is applied (i.e. a horizontal stripe is cut out around ky=0).
+This is useful e.g. for filtering DMM stripes.

     Example usage::